 When the packets are done, resist the temptation of tearing into them.
 It’s best to let the packets rest a few minutes, and open carefully to avoid a steamed fish facial.

-Garnishes of extra thyme, dill, and fennel fronds add a nice, finishing touch.
+Garnishes of extra thyme, dill and fennel fronds add a nice, finishing touch.
 Lastly, have warm, crusty bread on hand to mop up the juices.
-Enjoy!
+Hope you enjoy and cheers to the weekend! xx, Kim

 - Sautéed Caramelized Salmon